inkstitch/inkstitch/BUILD.md

 - In the above example we assume you build the `main` branch.

 - If you have `node v18.x` installed you might need to enable openssl legacy provider if you get an error similar to this: `Error: error:0308010C:digital envelope routines::unsupported`.
-You can do this by giving the quivalent of this when running the `make` step:
+You can do this by giving the equivalent of this when running the `make` step:

 ```bash
 NODE_OPTIONS=--openssl-legacy-provider make